Here's a quick checklist for making a will in Texas:

-No. You can make your own will in Texas, using Nolo's do-it-yourself will software or online will programs.
+No. You can make your own will in Texas, using a good self-help product like Nolo's Quicken WillMaker programs.
 However, you may want to consult a lawyer in some situations.
 For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
 Nolo's will-making products tell you when it's wise to seek a lawyer's advice.

 To finalize your will in Texas:

 Your witnesses must be at least 14 years old and write their signature in their own handwriting.
 Tex.
 Est. Code § 251.051.

 A holographic will must be wholly in your handwriting, but it doesn't require witnesses.
 (Tex.
 Est. Code § 251.052)